Joseph: Savior in Egypt

 Yosef and Yeshua: Contrasts

-There are some areas of Joseph's life that do not compare well with Yeshua and do not fully measure up to biblical expectations of the Messiah.
+There are some areas of Joseph's life that do not fully measure up to the biblical expectations of the Messiah and argue against Joseph being a type of the Messiah.

 • Joseph married the daughter of an Egyptian pagan priest (Gen 41:45) and there is no evidence she accepted Israel's God.
 While there was no prohibition against marrying an Egyptian (Abraham had married Hagar, after all, Gen 16:1-3), the history of idolatry in Joseph's descendants could be traced to this unequally yoked beginning.